panopset/src/docs/deps.md

 ## Java 23

-Get the appropriate installer from [adoptium.net](https://adoptium.net/).
+On all platforms, you may get the appropriate installer from [adoptium.net](https://adoptium.net/), if it isn't available yet for the native software manager.

 On a mac,